 We have not, and Deutsche Bank Securities Inc., Citigroup Global Markets Inc., Goldman Sachs & Co.
 LLC and the other underwriters referred to under the caption "Underwriting" (the "Underwriters") have not, authorized anyone to provide you with information other than the information contained in this prospectus supplement, the accompanying prospectus, any related free writing prospectus issued by us (which we refer to as a "company free writing prospectus") and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus or to which we have referred you.
-This prospectus supplement, the accompanying prospectus and any related company free writing prospectus supplement, the accompanying prospectus and any related company free writing prospectus in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
+This prospectus supplement, the accompanying prospectus and any related company free writing prospectus do not constitute an offer to sell, or a solicitation of an offer to purchase, the securities offered by this prospectus supplement, the accompanying prospectus and any related company free writing prospectus in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
 You should not assume that the information contained in this prospectus supplement, the accompanying prospectus and any related company free writing prospectus or any document incorporated by reference is accurate as of any date other than the date on the front cover of the applicable document.
-Neither the delivery of this prospectus supplement, the accompanying prospectus and any related company free writing prospectus nor any distribution of securities pursuant to this prospectus supplement and the accompanying prospectus shall, under any circumstances, create any implication that there has been no change in our business, financial condition, results of operations or prospects, or in the affairs of the Class B Trust, the Depositary or the Liquidity Provider (each as defined herein), since the date of this prospectus supplement.
+Neither the delivery of this prospectus supplement, the accompanying prospectus shall, under any circumstances, create any implication that there has been no change in our business, financial condition, results of operations or prospects, or in the affairs of the Class B Trust, the Depositary or the Liquidity Provider (each as defined herein), since the date of this prospectus supplement.